Egypt

 European Investment Bank (EIB)

 The EIB started its operations in Egypt in 1979.
-Since then, the EIB has financed numerous projects across various sectors.
-The EIB has invested over € 15.16 bn in 126 projects in Egypt, supporting the country’s transition to a modern economy.
+Since then, and as of August 2025, the EIB has financed numerous projects across various sectors.
+As of August 2025, the EIB has invested over € 13.71 bn in 118 projects in Egypt, supporting the country’s transition to a modern economy.

 European Bank for Reconstruction and Development (EBRD)

 The EBRD began its operations in Egypt in 2012.
-Since then, the EBRD has invested in a total of 178 projects.
+Since then, and as of July 2025, the EBRD has invested in a total of 205 projects, 125 of which are still active.
 In 2023, Egypt topped the EBRD’s investment list in the southern and eastern Mediterranean (SEMED) region, securing new commitments for 16 projects totaling nearly €1.3 billion.
 Of these investments, 69% were directed towards Egypt’s financial sector, and 63% focused on gender and inclusion.
 Additionally, 96% of the EBRD’s investments in Egypt were made in the private sector.

 The EBRD’s latest Country Strategy for Egypt covers the period from 2022 to 2027.
 This strategy focuses on enhancing private sector competitiveness, promoting green growth, and fostering economic inclusion.